 Of course, squirrels will not die from eating chocolate, but you don’t want to risk feeding them something that could damage them.

 Even if you don’t maintain squirrels but have a few wandering about your yard, you should provide healthful food for them.

 Just as humans “be what they eat,” animals become as healthy or unhealthy as the things they consume over time.
 The cumulative impact of consuming chocolates is usually not something a squirrel wants.

 Bottom line: don’t feed chocolates.

 The majority of squirrels are vegetarians.
-They are not picky eaters and will eat almost any meal that is provided, but they favor veggies and fruit.
-Corn, mushrooms, squash, and broccoli are among the squirrel’s favorite foods.
-Apples, oranges, apricots, and avocados are additional favorites.
+They are not picky eaters and will eat almost any meal provided, but they favor veggies and fruit.
+Corn, mushrooms, squash, and broccoli are the squirrel’s favorite foods.
+Apples, oranges, apricots, and avocados are other favorites.
 Check out the list of foods squirrels eat and what they should avoid.